 • Shield the bottles from sunlight.
 Just like heat, light can start chemical processes that cause your wines to spoil.

-• Don’t keep your wine close to vibrating devices such as air conditioning or washing machines.
+• Do not keep your wine close to vibrating devices such as air conditioning or washing machines.

-• Don’t store chemicals near your wines.
+• Do not store chemicals near your wines.
 The aggressive smells of cleaning agents, wall paint, or heating can invade wine bottles via the cork and ruin their contents.

 Wine Stored on Its Side in a Big Wine Cellar